top of page

 video installation, 38 min 22 sec

-A psychiatrist friend of mine was telling me about the death of a schizophrenic.
-As we delved deeper into the story, he told us that his own sister, who may have had schizophrenia, had also died in a river several years ago.
-I could catch glimpses of his thinking about schizophrenia as a doctor and his thoughts as a family member, alternating between the two.
-I asked him to write a letter and chart about his sister.
+I was listening to a psychiatrist friend talk about the death of a person with schizophrenia.
+As we delved deeper, he mentioned that his own sister, who may have had schizophrenia, also died in a river several years ago.
+I could see glimpses of his dual perspectives: thinking about schizophrenia as a doctor and feeling about it as a family member.
+So, I suggested he write a letter and a medical chart about his sister.

 In his letter, he said, "I finally realized that I don't have to make a sad, crying face when I am sad, or a happy face when I am happy."